5 Management of patients on antiretroviral treatment

 People with HIV infection can have a viral load ranging from less than 50 copies/ml to several million copies/ml.
 A viral load of less than 50 copies/ml is regarded as ‘undetectable’.

-- Some units use a value of less than 40 copies/ml to define an undetectable viral load.
+- Some units use values ranging from less than 20 copies/ml to less than 100 copies/ml to define an undetectable viral load.

 5-19 What is the value of knowing the viral load?